 One of the veterinary nurses will call you when your pet is ready for discharge.
 This is usually from 3pm to 5pm Monday to Friday.
 If your pet requires further hospitalisation this will be discussed with you.

 Please be aware that Sorell Veterinary Centre receives no government funding.

 Our centre relies entirely on the fees that are invoiced to the client.
 The fees are determined by the cost of maintaining our facilities and our staff to ensure that we can offer the best possible care for your pet.

 Emergencies can be an unexpected strain on the finances and the vet will give you an estimate on the cost of treatment.

 Payment is required at the time of consultation.
-For hospitalisation of Parvo, Paralysis Tick and Snake bite there is a deposit of $600 required on admission.
+For hospitalisation of Parvo, Paralysis Tick and Snake bite there is a deposit of $1000 required on admission.
+Emergency case admission requires a deposit of $650.
 All other payments required in full on discharge.

 Consultations are $85.
 Saturday appointments incur a surcharge.
 This does not cover any extra treatment or medication that may be required.